kdeldycke/plumage/readme.md

 ## Third-party assets

-The theme embed copies of some external softwares, scripts, libraries and
+The theme embed copies of some external software, scripts, libraries and
 artworks:

 ```text